 Name

-Last First M.I./Maiden
+Last First M.I. /Maiden

 Address

 Street City State Zip

-Telephone Number and Area a Code
+Telephone Number and Area

-- Home Work/School
+Hom ie Wor k/School

-Cell phone Personal email address:
+Cell phone Personal emai l address:

 Date of Birth Age Sex/Gender: Female Male

 month / day / year circle applicable

 Ethnic background:

-White/Non-Hispanic 🖵 Hispanic
+☐ White/Non-Hispanic Hispanic

-Asian or Pacific Islander 🗅 American Indian
+☐ Asian or Pacific Islander American Indian

-Black/African-American □ Other
+☐ Black/African-American Other

 Marital Status:

-□ Single/Never married Divorced Separated □ Widowed

-□Married Cohabitate with a partner
+☐ Single/Never married ☐ Married ☐ Divorced☐ Cohabitate with☐ □ Separated a partner □Widowe d

+1

 Citizenship:

 Country of birth:

-Country of citizenship: City of birth:
+Country of citizenship: City o of birth:

-Country of legal permanent r residency:
+Country of legal permanent r esidency:

-If not a U.S. citizen, your im migrant status or visa type?
+If not a U.S. citizen, your im migrant status or vis a type?

 Work history:

-1
+1.

-Employer Job title Employment Date
+Employer Job title Empl oyment Dates

 Description of job duties

-2. Previous Employer Job title Employment Date
+Previous Employer Job title Employment Dates

-74

 Description of job duties:

-Current Employer

-Job title
+3.

-Date hired
+Current Employer Job title Date hired

 Description of job duties:

-Colleges and Universities Attended:
+Colleges and Universities Attende d:

+Undergraduate GPA:

-Undergraduate GPA: \\\\\ List in chronological order ALL colleges attended or attending.
-Denote \ for any university you are currently attending.
+List in chronological order ALL col

+Denote for any university you are

-Name of University conferring undergraduate degree:
+Name of University conferring under ergraduate degree:

 What was your major/area of study?

-If you graduated with a Bachelor of Social Work (BSW), how many hours of field practicum did you complete: \\\\\
+If you graduated with a Bachelor of Social Work (BSW), how r nany hours of field practicum did

-Month and year degree conferred:
+you complete:

 (If more than 1)

-What was your major/area of study?
+What was your major/area o f study?

-Month and year degree conferred:
+Month and year degree confe

-Do you have a bachelor level social work license? $\Box$ Yes $\Box$ No
+Do you have a bachelor level social work license? ☐ Yes ☐ No)

-Did you complete the ASWB Bachelor exam as a license requirement? $\Box$ Yes $\Box$ No
+Did you complete the ASWB Bache elor exam as a license requir rement?
+Yes No

-If so, which state you are currently licensed?\\\\\
+If so, which state you are currently l icensed?

-What is your license number\\\\\
+What is your license number

-Have you previously applied to CU? $\Box$ Yes $\Box$ No
+Have you previously applied to CU

-If yes, when?
+If yes, when?(Specify dates and p orogram)

-75 Revised as of 02/01/2023 Do you already have a graduate degree or have graduate hours? $\Box$ Yes $\Box$ No If so please provide the name of the university, degree received, and/or number of hours obtained.
-Denote \ for any university you are currently attending.
+(-F) kind P - ·

-NOTE: Please review the transfer credit policy in the MSW Student Handbook if you want to transfer in previous graduate credit.
+Please review the transfer credit policy in the MSW Student Handbook if you wan in previous graduate credit.

 Disclosures

-1. Have you ever been convicted of violating any law or have any pending criminal charges (omit minor traffic violations)?
-If yes, please list conviction(s)/pending charges, date(s), place(s) and an explanation.
+(omit mi you ever been convicted of violating any law or have any pending criminal charge nor traffic violations)?
+If yes, please list conviction(s)/pending charges, date(s), planation.

+YES NO

+If yes, ple ease explain.

+·

+you ever been identified as a substantiated perpetrator of child or adult abuse or neNO

+Yes ·

+Yes NO

+Yes ease explain.